 The AAPS is announcing the creation of the AAPS Graduate Student Research Award Competition to support graduate students interested in performing research on the primacy of consciousness and its applications to health care, well-being, and other related topics.

 Proposals for a graduate-level research project are due each calendar year by September 1 from Student members of AAPS.
 Results of the submission reviews will be available on October 1, and the Award will start on November 15.
 The award is for a possible total of $1000, with $500 awarded to the author to be spent on the student’s research project at the onset and an additional $500 awarded directly to the student when the project is published in a peer-reviewed journal.
-Students should send their proposals to email@example.com
+Students should send their proposals to email@example.com.

 - Length: 6 pages maximum, 12-point font, single-spaced.